 Case Study: Environmental Monitoring System in Pharmaceutical Industry for Meeting FDA GMP Compliance

-A leading regenerative medicine company, the company focuses on the development, manufacturing and sale of products for the wound care, and surgical and sports medicine markets.
+A leading regenerative medicine company focuses on the development, manufacturing and sale of products for the wound care, and surgical and sports medicine markets.
 To meet FDA manufacturing regulations, the company needed a Critical Monitoring System (CMS) to collect and record environmental data to verify GMP compliance.
 The company wanted to have the CMS (also referred to as an EMS-Environmental Monitoring System in pharmaceutical industry) sit in parallel to the existing Building Management System (BMS), also known as a Building Automation System (BAS), and have a proven methodology to provide real-time monitoring, alerting and reporting for all sites.

 In industries such as manufacturing of pharmaceutical products, facilities require both a Control (BMS) and Monitoring (EMS) solution.
 A BMS controls and monitors the facility’s mechanical and electrical equipment which controls the actual environment, such as the relative humidity, temperature, dew and frost point, pressure, etc. An Environmental Monitoring System in pharmaceutical industry is a GMP compliant system to verify compliance for critical environmental data regarding to both the manufacturing and storage of products.